Chief Bear Face

 Peace terms could have been arranged with very little persuasion.
 Bear Face and some of the other chiefs wanted to do this, but the shooting was started and they were all compelled to fight.
 In the end it cost the government millions of dollars and many lives.

 Bear Face returned to Standing Rock on November 5, 1876 settled at Kenel on Bear Face Creek.
 He married about 1864 to Brown Tracks, later known as Annie Bear Face.
-Bear face was recognized as a band leader at the agency.
+Bear Face was recognized as a band leader at the agency.
 In late 1876, his band only consisted of 2 families; by 1877, he had eight; and by the following year his band had grown to seventeen families.
 Bear Face II became Christianized and was of the Catholic faith.
 He was buried at Kenel in the Catholic graveyard in 1915, aged 85 years.
-Bear Face’s daughter Rosa Bear Face started the First school in Sitting Bull’s camp after returning from Hampton Va.
-His Son Vital Bear Face sat on the first Tribal Council for Standing Rock and was Tribal Chairman in 1914 and continued to work for this people.
-Bear Face died in 1915 and was buried in Old Kenel South Dakota.
+Bear Face’s daughter Rosa Bear Face started the first school in Sitting Bull’s camp after returning from Hampton, VA.
+His son Vital Bear Face sat on the first Tribal Council for Standing Rock and was Tribal Chairman in 1914 and continued to work for his people.
+Bear Face died in 1915 and was buried in Old Kenel, SD.

 Mato Knaskiyan (Crazy Bear);

 Mato Sapa (Black Bear);